Milad7774/Coin-Flip/README.md

 # Welcome

-This is a simple coin Flip website using Jquery library
+This is a simple coin Flip website using jQuery library

 # Link for live preview: